aciceri/pbp/README.md

-# pbp
+Here my personal NixOS configuration (using Flake) for the Pinebook Pro.
-Personal PineBook Pro NixOS configuration
+This is a big work in progress.